Dear Visitor,

 We invite you to actively participate in the discussions on useful tools and methods in task shifting, so that we can all contribute to the co-creation for more efficient, accessible, and resilient health systems and workforces in Europe.

-TaSHI in EHMA2023
+TaSHI final event in Budapest

 viber_kép_2023-06-06_18-20-40-867